ericgarciaresearch/noaa_sedna/midori2.md

 ***NOTE:*** `rainbow_bridge` is not one of the already available formats.

 * Not a problme!
 We can download the RAW dataset and create a custom blast dataset :)

 I decided to start by setting up the COI species "sp" , "uniq" which retains all haplotypes from all taxonomic labels.
 For instance, this will include all sequences that have been matched to only a genus or a family.

 ### Download Database

-I downloaded the SP Uniq COI to begin with (after creating a dir for the corresponding version of the midori2 database):
+I created a dir for the corresponding version of the midori2 database and I downloaded the SP Uniq COI to begin with (you can follow these steps to create new databases with other markers, etc.):
 ```
 cd /share/all/midori2_database
 mkdir 2024-10-13_customblast_sp_uniq_COI